Probing single electrons across 300 mm spin qubit wafers: Main text

 To analyze the variation in $1e$ transition voltage data, we repeat the same matched pair voltage difference analysis as above, taking differences between $1e$ voltages for mirrored pairs of plunger gates.
+Since this method highlights the variation within individual devices, it is well suited to benchmarking devices' potential for voltage-sharing, where gate-to-gate variation, as opposed to die-to-die variation, is most relevant.
 The resulting distributions of voltage differences are shown in Fig.~\ref{fig-v1e-data}c-d for two wafers.
-The random variation in $1e$ voltage extracted from wafers with a 30 nm and 50 nm SiGe barrier are 59 mV and 60 mV, respectively.
-Both of these values closely agree with the random variation in gate \vt, meaning the random variation of a transistor-like metric (gate \vt) is matched by the random variation of a quantum metric ($1e$ voltage).
-This implies that these devices are not subject to significantly increased disorder at the single electron regime compared with the many electron regime.
-Also, while the $1e$ voltage variation is nearly the same between the two wafers, the variation in chemical potential is better reflected by the ratios between $1e$ voltage variation and $1e$-$2e$ addition voltage (Fig.~\ref{fig-v1e-data}e-f).
-These ratios are $1.0 \pm 0.1$ and $0.76 \pm 0.08$ for the 30 nm and 50 nm barrier wafer, respectively.
+The random variation in $1e$ voltage extracted from wafers with a 30 nm and 50 nm SiGe barrier are 61 mV and 63 mV, respectively.
+Both of these values are close to the random variation in gate $V_{T}$ (59 mV), suggesting the random variation of a transistor-like metric (gate $V_{T}$) is matched by the random variation of a quantum metric ($1e$ voltage).
+We also observe strong correlation (correlation coefficient $\rho > 0.9$) between $V_{1e}$ and $V_{T}$ datasets (see Extended Data Fig.~\ref{fig-additional-v1e-analysis}a).
+Altogether, this implies that these devices are not subject to significantly increased disorder at the single electron regime compared with the many electron regime.
+Also, while the $1e$ voltage variation is nearly the same between the two wafers, this variation can be better compared through the ratio of $1e$ voltage variation and $1e$-$2e$ addition voltage (Fig.~\ref{fig-v1e-data}e-f).
+This ratio effectively converts voltage variation to units of electron number and can be a useful benchmark for voltage-sharing applications \cite{bavdaz:2022}.
+These ratios are $(1.0 \pm 0.1)e$ and $(0.80 \pm 0.08)e$ for the 30 nm and 50 nm barrier wafer, respectively.
 The observation that the wafer with a deeper quantum well has a reduced ratio of this kind suggests that the $1e$ voltage variation is dominated by sources in the gate stack above the heterostructure.
 These sources could include charge defects (e.g., interface traps or fixed charge in the oxide), gate line edge roughness, gate work function variation, oxide thickness variation, or some combination.
 These possible sources of variation all have analogies in the transistor field and could be improved by borrowing similar strategies; for example, the impact of oxide charge defects could be reduced by decreasing the oxide thickness between the heterostructure and the gate \cite{kotlyar:2022}.
+Measurements of carrier mobility on wafers with 30 nm and 50 nm SiGe barrier also show that samples with shallower quantum wells are subject to increased remote charge scattering (see Methods and Extended Data Fig.~\ref{fig-test-structures}), suggesting gains can be made by further reducing fixed charge in our high-$\kappa$ stack.